An example of reviewing your marketing capabilities using the McKinsey 7S framework

 What is the BCG Matrix?

-The Boston Consulting group’s product portfolio matrix (BCG matrix) is designed to help with long-term strategic planning, to help a business consider growth opportunities by reviewing its portfolio of products to decide where to invest, to discontinue, or develop products.
+The Boston Consulting Group’s product portfolio matrix (BCG matrix) is designed to help with long-term strategic planning, to help a business consider growth opportunities by reviewing its portfolio of products to decide where to invest, to discontinue, or develop products.
 It's also known as the Growth/Share Matrix.
-The Matrix is divided into 4 quadrants based on an analysis of market growth and relative market share, as shown in the diagram below. [si_monthly_campaign_blog_cta_banner id=162004] 1.
-Dogs: These are products with low growth or market share 2.
+The Matrix is divided into 4 quadrants based on an analysis of market growth and relative market share, as shown in the diagram below.
+1. Dogs: These are products with low growth or market share 2.
 Question marks or Problem Child: Products in high growth markets with low market share 3.
 Stars: Products in high-growth markets with high market share 4.
-Cash cows: Products in low growth markets with high market share Strategic marketing models for…
+Cash cows: Products in low growth markets with high market share BCG Modelling is not a new phenomenon,…

 The Ansoff Model is a matrix that helps marketing leaders identify business growth opportunities for their marketing strategies in a challenging market